 If you want that fresh-from-the-showroom-floor look, some experts recommend you wax your car about once a month.
 Some of the newer synthetic waxes on the market claim they can keep a showroom-worthy shine for up to a year; others say every three months is sufficient.

 One way to tell it’s time to wax your car is to see if water beads on the surface when it’s wet.
 If not, it’s time for a new coat of wax.

 The easiest way to get a super shine is to go to a car wash that provides a professional wax service.
 But you can also do it yourself and get fantastic results.
 An electric polisher will make the job easier and faster, but you can also do it by hand and get a beautiful finish.

 Keep these tips in mind for the best results:

-For more tips on keeping your car in mint condition, take a look at part 1 of our car cleaning hacks series.
+For more tips on keeping your car in mint condition, discover cleaning tools every car owner should have.

 “The Truth About Car Wax: 9 Things You May Have Overlooked!” avalonking.com/blogs/guides/the-truth-about-car-wax (March 28, 2019).

 “How Car Wax Protects Your Car’s Finish,” turtlewax.com/blogs/how-to/how-car-wax-protects-your-car-s-finish (accessed Dec.
 8, 2022).

 “How Often Should You Wax Your Car?”
 Jessica Shea Choksey, jdpower.com/cars/shopping-guides/how-often-should-you-wax-your-car (Dec.
 18, 2020).